 Most organizations and companies still underestimate how important it is to have a well-functioning and optimized internal site search.
 Your site search tool can be the deciding factor between a happy customer and a frustrated user that won’t come back.

-That’s why we’ve collected the most important stats you need to understand site search and how to optimize it.
+That’s why we’ve collected the most important site search statistics you need to understand to be able to optimize your internal search.

 1. Up to 30% of visitors use a site search box when one is offered.